Fleckism/SecurityPlus/SecurityPlus/09 A Secure Network Desings.md

 3.3 Given a scenario, implement secure network designs #A_D

-While you may not be responsible for network design in your current role, it is important that you understand the vulnerabilities that can arise from weaknesses in network architecture #A_D, and some of the general principles for ensuring a well-designed network.
+While you may not be responsible for network design in your current role, it is important that you understand the [[vulnerability|vulnerabilities]] that can arise from weaknesses in network architecture #A_D, and some of the general principles for ensuring a well-designed network.
 This will help you to contribute to projects to improve resiliency and to make recommendations for improvements.

 # SECURE NETWORK designs #A_D

-A [[secure network design]] provisions the assets and services underpinning business workflows with the properties of confidentiality, integrity, and [[Availability]].
+A secure network design provisions the assets and services underpinning business workflows with the properties of confidentiality, integrity, and [[Availability]].
 Weaknesses in the network architecture #A_D make it more susceptible to undetected intrusions or to catastrophic service failures.
 Typical weaknesses include:

 -   **Single points of failure**—a "pinch point" relying on a single hardware server or appliance or network channel.
 -   **Complex dependencies**—services that require many different systems to be available.
 Ideally, the failure of individual systems or services should not affect the overall performance of other network services.